felixhsu123/mlp_vhdl/mlp_axi_sources/readme.txt

-version of mlp core with axi lite and axi stream interfaces putanje do fajlova sa parametrima i slikama koje treba izmeniti su na linijama:
+Version of mlp core with axi lite and axi stream interfaces U testbenchu putanja do fajlova sa parametrima i slikama koju eventualno treba izmeniti je na liniji 54.

 possible changes:
 BRAM with reset? it it synthesizable?